East Central Illinois Master Naturalist

 Vision

-To give individuals the opportunity to experience nature, develop knowledge of and respect for the environment, and practice natural resource stewardship.
+To allow individuals to experience nature, develop knowledge of and respect for the environment, and practice natural resource stewardship.

 Goals

-• Offer Master Naturalist educational programs and materials that provide classroom and field-based training on the environmental and cultural resources of Illinois.
+• Offer Master Naturalist educational programs and materials that provide classroom and field-based training on Illinois's environmental and cultural resources.

-• Cultivate volunteers to serve as educators and community ambassadors for environmental initiatives; as stewards in the management of natural resources in Illinois, and as stakeholders who will perpetuate the Master Naturalist Program.
+• Cultivate volunteers to serve as educators and community ambassadors for environmental initiatives, as stewards in managing natural resources in Illinois, and as stakeholders who will perpetuate the Master Naturalist Program.

 • Facilitate cooperation and collaboration among partner groups and agencies.